derFreemaker/lua-cmake/README.md

 The way it works is it generates a cmake file based on the configuration, this makes you able to use all the cmake features.

 ## Get Started
+1. clone repo
-Use lua-cmake files in bin directory
+2. Use lua-cmake files in bin directory

 ## Usage
 Add `luacmake.lua`(default) in your repo root and everything can be configured over the `cmake` global.